Main content start

 Honors Program Advisor

 Leif Wenar is a political and moral philosopher.
-After receiving his AB in Philosophy at Stanford, he earned his PhD in Philosophy at Harvard, then worked in Britain, and will return to the Stanford Philosophy Department in September 2020.
-He is currently developing unity theory, a systematic understanding of value and what makes for more valuable lives, relationships, and societies.
+After receiving his AB in Philosophy at Stanford, he earned his PhD in Philosophy at Harvard, then worked in Britain, and returned to Stanford in 2020.
+He is currently developing unity theory, a new theory of what makes for more valuable lives, relationships, and societies.

 He is the author of Blood Oil: Tyrants, Violence, and the Rules that Run the World and the author-meets-critics volume Beyond Blood Oil: Philosophy, Policy, and the Future.
 He is also the author of the entries for ‘John Rawls’ and ‘Rights’ in The Stanford Encyclopedia of Philosophy.
 His articles have appeared in Mind, Analysis, Philosophy & Public Affairs, Ethics, The Journal of Political Philosophy, The Columbia Law Review, and The Philosopher’s Annual.
 He co-edited an autobiographical volume on the economist FA Hayek, as well as Giving Well: The Ethics of Philanthropy.